Platanus orientalis: Etymology

-The species name orientalis means 'eastern' (in comparison, the 'western' plane (or American sycamore), the only other species known to Linnaeus, is named Platanus occidentalis).
-The tree was called platane in ancient Greek history and literature and by related names in continental Europe.
+The species name orientalis means 'eastern' (in comparison, the 'western' plane, or American sycamore, the only other species known to Linnaeus, is named Platanus occidentalis).
 It is also well known in Asia from Anatolia to India, where usually called chinar or chenar.

-Range
+Distribution and Habitat

 The native distribution is from Italy east through the Balkans, Turkey, and the Caucasus to Iran.
-Some accounts extend its native range west to the Iberia, Palestine to the south and to the Himalayas in the east.
 As it has been known in cultivation from early times in much of this region it can be difficult to determine if it is truly indigenous in peripheral areas.